CodeKrakken/magic-money-tree/README.md

 There are currently no user controls.

-The App is running in simulation mode.
-It has no access to your Binance wallet.
+The App has no access to your Binance wallet.
 It only requires MongoDB credentials to store the simulated wallet.